 Whereas the group of carbohydrates that can´t be broken down is called fiber.
 Fiber was first defined as the part of a plant that the digestive enzymes in the human body can´t digest or break down[a] (Otles and Ozgoz, 2014).
-Now that we have a rough idea of what fiber is we can delve even deeper in the exploration of fiber.
+Now that we have a rough idea of what fiber is, we can delve even deeper into fiber exploration.

 What makes the topic of fiber a bit more complicated is the many classifications that exist.
-For example, fiber can be classified according to different characteristics solublility, dietary/functional fiber[b], fermentable, non-fermentable, viscous, and non-viscous fibers.
-This means that a fiber can be both a dietary, soluble, fermentable and viscous fiber, e.g. B-glucans.
+For example, fiber can be classified according to different characteristics solubility, dietary/functional fiber[b], fermentable, non-fermentable, viscous, and non-viscous fibers.
+This means that a fiber can be both a dietary, soluble, fermentable, and viscous fiber, e.g., B-glucans.

-Fiber is mainly found in legumes, beans, whole grains, vegetables, cereals and fruits.
-In table 1, soluble fiber, insoluble and total fiber are listed of some common food.
+Fiber is mainly found in legumes, beans, whole grains, vegetables, cereals, and fruits.
+In table 1, soluble fiber, insoluble, and total fiber are listed as some common food.

 Table 1.
 Fiber content of different food (g/100g as eaten) (Li et al., 2002) .

 Fiber can also be added to different food.
 For example, many protein bars contain added fiber.
-Usually some sort of soluble fiber is added, for example oligofructose.
-Oligofructose is used because it doesn’t raise blood glucose or stimulates insulin secretion but tastes sweet (about 30-50% of the sweetness of sucrose (table sugar)), only provide 1.5 Cal/g of energy and adds a nice texture to lower calorie food (Niness, 1999).
+Usually, some sort of soluble fiber is added, for example, oligofructose.
+Oligofructose is used because it doesn’t raise blood glucose or stimulates insulin secretion but tastes sweet (about 30-50% of the sweetness of sucrose (table sugar)), only provides 1.5 Cal/g of energy, and adds a nice texture to lower calorie food (Niness, 1999).

-I hope this text gave you an overview of what fiber is and where to find it.
-In the next installment we will go through what happens to fiber when we eat it as well as the health effects of fiber.
+In the next installment, we will go through what happens to fiber when we eat it as well as the health effects of fiber.

 Fredrik Wernstål is a final year medical student with a passion for nutrition, training, performance, and health.
 His goal is to help people reach a healthier and happier life by providing research-based advice.